NathanO-421/cybersecurity-learning-journey/notes/cryptography.md

 - Cryptography relies heavily on modular arithmetic
 - Security often depends on problems that are easy to compute but hard to reverse
-- Practical systems (like Diffie-Hellman) use mathematical properties to secure communicatio
+- Practical systems (like Diffie-Hellman) use mathematical properties to secure communication